 Spirit of Mr. Grumpy and Room 218

-This grouchy Victorian era gentleman wears Victorian clothing, including a frock coat and a frilled shirt and can be action-oriented.
-His face has been described as being waxy pallor in color, and he has a black mustache.
+This grouchy Victorian era gentleman wears Victorian clothing, including a frock coat and a frilled shirt, and can be action-oriented.
+His face has been described as having a waxy pallor, and he has a black mustache.

 This spirit is possessive of his old Room 218.
-This intolerant male spirit was probably a guest of the hotel during its early years.
+He was probably a guest of the hotel during its early years.
 Now he has to mingle with the ordinary, new money living, and is expected to “share” his room with living guests!
 The nerve of the owners!!

-On occasion, the door of Room 218 has slammed shut on the living guests after it was opened up by the room key, sending an unfriendly message.
+On occasion, the door of Room 218 has slammed shut on living guests after they opened it with the room key.
+Quite an unfriendly message!

 A salesman was shaken awake and felt a presence trying to push him out of bed.

-Owner Mr. Feagins, mentions above, first saw this solid entity near the lobby staircase.
-This entity melted into the air right in front of Mr. Feagins’ eyes.
+Owner Mr. Feagins, mentioned above, first saw this solid entity near the lobby staircase.
+It melted into the air right in front of Mr. Feagins’ eyes.

 This male spirit loses it when the inferior living step over the line of his ability to tolerate what he perceives as their intrusiveness and lack of respect for his former position in life.

-Early one Sunday morning, a desk clerk saw the locked French doors on the lobby’s east side fly open suddenly and felt a wind of cold air as it raced across the lobby, proceeding to travel by the reservation desk, blowing papers everywhere as it blew out the exit doors.
+Early one Sunday morning, a desk clerk saw the locked French doors on the lobby’s east side fly open suddenly and felt a gust of cold air as it raced across the lobby.
+It proceeded to travel by the reservation desk, blowing papers everywhere as it raced out the exit doors.

-After the bar had closed, this detailed apparition was sitting at the bar in the lobby near the stairway, when an auditor came in to get a drink of water.
-This entity looked so real, that the auditor spoke to him, but was ignored, as this entity just stared straight ahead.
+After the bar closed, this detailed apparition was sitting there, when an auditor came in to get a drink of water.
+The entity looked so real that the auditor spoke to him, but was ignored, as he just stared straight ahead.

-When the second auditor came in and spoke to him also, still no response.
+When a second auditor came in and spoke to him also, there was still no response.
 Thinking that this unresponsive stranger was drunk, they decided to leave him alone.
 As they walked away from him, one of the auditors looked over his shoulder and the man had vanished.
 They looked around the lobby and saw no one.

 Suddenly the apparition appeared above them on the second floor landing, looking intensely down at them.
 As one of the auditors climbed the stairs to the second floor, the figure vanished.
 Then this auditor felt something he couldn’t see physically escort him, in a firm manner, back down to the lobby.
 Unhurt but shaken up, he told the hotel manager.